Pallas Athena (Klimt)

 Pallas Athena (Pallas Athene) is an oil painting created by Austrian painter Gustav Klimt in 1898.
 It depicts Athena, the goddess of wisdom and war in ancient Greek mythology.
 It is often considered to be the earliest piece from Klimt's golden phase and a key symbol of the Vienna Secession.
+The painting is held in the Vienna Museum.

 Description

 Pallas Athena depicts Athena, the ancient Greek goddess of wisdom, crafts, and war as well as the guardian of ancient Athens.
 She stands in a defiant pose, wearing a golden helmet and breastplate, and holding her signature spear.
 Athena gazes steadily towards the viewer with wide, calm eyes, while her tightly drawn mouth emphasises her strong, straight jawline.
 These features lend her distinctly masculine appearance.
 This gender ambiguity aligns with ancient descriptions and depictions of Athena and is also common throughout ancient Greek culture.
 Unlike much of Klimt's later work, such as Judith I (1901), Danaë (1907) and The Kiss (1907–1908) which positively focus on sexuality, Pallas Athena notably lacks such eroticism.
 Instead, Klimt chooses to focus on Athena's divine and powerful nature.

 In Pallas Athena, in the goddess' right hand a traditional figure of Nike is replaced by a nude figure embodying Nuda Veritas, or "naked truth", holding a mirror.
 This emphasises Klimt's portrayal of Athena as a symbol of freedom, strength and victory.
 Klimt would revisit the figure of Nuda Veritas in a 1899 painting of the same name, further representing Secessionist ideals expressed in Pallas Athena.
+Athena’s breastplate features an archaic-style Medusa head with a protruding tongue, a detail that some interpreters view as ridiculing opponents of the Secession movement.
 The background of Pallas Athena painting exhibits Heracles fighting with Triton.
 For this scene, Klimt was inspired by a black-figure vase, now in the Toledo Museum of Art in Toledo, Ohio.
 The painting's frame, designed by Klimt, was created by his younger brother Georg, an engraver and metal worker.

 Pallas Athena exhibits Klimt's shift away from traditional historical painting, as he combines the human body with patterns of scales, spirals and waves.
 Rather than adhering to a strictly figurative representation, Klimt opts for a more stylised approach.
 With its bold use of gold leaf, the painting is often considered as the earliest piece from Klimt's 'golden phase', which continued until 1909.
 The painting shares stylistic similarities with the work of Franz von Stuck, a leading figure of the Munich Secession.
 Like Klimt, Stuck portrayed Athena and other Greek subjects.
 Due to their comparable artistic styles and similar careers in their respective cities, the two artists were inevitably compared by their contemporaries.